bfeher/BFPaperTableViewCell/README.md

 `BOOL usesSmartColor` <br />
 A flag to set YES to use Smart Color, or NO to use a custom color scheme.
 While Smart Color is the default (usesSmartColor = YES), customization is cool too.

+`CGFloat touchDownAnimationDuration` <br />
+A CGFLoat representing the duration of the animations which take place on touch DOWN!
+Default is `0.25f` seconds.
+(Go Steelers)

+`CGFloat touchUpAnimationDuration` <br />
+A CGFLoat representing the duration of the animations which take place on touch UP!
+Default is `2 * touchDownAnimationDuration` seconds.

+`CGFloat tapCircleDiameterStartValue` <br />
+A CGFLoat representing the diameter of the tap-circle as soon as it spawns, before it grows.
+Default is `5.f`.

+`CGFloat tapCircleDiameter` <br />
+The CGFloat value representing the Diameter of the tap-circle.
+By default it will be the result of `MAX(self.frame.width, self.frame.height)`. `tapCircleDiameterFull` will calculate a circle that always fills the entire view.
+Any value less than or equal to `tapCircleDiameterFull` will result in default being used.
+The constants: `tapCircleDiameterLarge`, `tapCircleDiameterMedium`, and `tapCircleDiameterSmall` are also available for use. */

+`CGFloat tapCircleBurstAmount` <br />
+The CGFloat value representing how much we should increase the diameter of the tap-circle by when we burst it.
+Default is `100.f`.

 `UIColor *tapCircleColor` <br />
 The UIColor to use for the circle which appears where you tap.
 NOTE: Setting this defeats the "Smart Color" ability of the tap circle.
-Alpha values less than 1 are recommended.
+Alpha values less than `1` are recommended.

 `UIColor *backgroundFadeColor` <br />
-The UIColor to fade the background to.
+The UIColor to fade clear backgrounds to.
 NOTE: Setting this defeats the "Smart Color" ability of the background fade.
-An alpha value of 1 is recommended, as the fade is a constant (`bfPaperCell_fadeConstant`) defined in the BFPaperTableViewCell.m.
-This bothers me too.
+Alpha values less than `1` are recommended.

-`CGFloat backgroundFadeAlpha` <br />
+`BOOL rippleFromTapLocation` <br />
-A CGFloat value between 0 and 1 to which the background will fade into upon selection.
-Default is `bfPaperCell_fadeConstant` which is defined in BFPaperTableViewCell.m.
+A flag to set to `YES` to have the tap-circle ripple from point of touch.
+If this is set to `NO`, the tap-circle will always ripple from the center of the view.
+Default is `YES`.

 `BOOL letBackgroundLinger`<br />
 A BOOL flag that determines whether or not to keep the background around after a tap, essentially "highlighting/selecting" the cell.
 Note that this does not trigger `setSelected:`!
 It is purely aesthetic.
 Also this kinda clashes with `cell.selectionStyle`, so by defualt the constructor sets that to `UITableViewCellSelectionStyleNone`.
 Default is YES.

-`CGFloat tapCircleDiameter` <br />
-The CGFloat value representing the Diameter of the tap-circle.
-By default it will be calculated to almost be big enough to cover up the whole background.
-Any value less than zero will result in default being used.
-Three pleasing sizes, `bfPaperTableViewCell_tapCircleDiameterSmall`, `bfPaperTableViewCell_tapCircleDiameterMedium`, and `bfPaperTableViewCell_tapCircleDiameterLarge` are also available for use.

-`BOOL rippleFromTapLocation`<br />
+`BOOL alwaysCompleteFullAnimation` <br />
-A flag to set to YES to have the tap-circle ripple from point of touch.
-If this is set to NO, the tap-circle will always ripple from the center of the button.
-Default is YES.
+A BOOL flag indicating whether or not to always complete a full animation cycle (bg fade in, tap-circle grow and burst, bg fade out) before starting another one.
+NO will behave just like the other BFPaper controls, tapping rapidly spawns many circles which all fade out in turn.
+Default is `YES`.

 Usage